Blog

 The Chinese Manufacturing Advantage

 Chinese companies — particularly Unitree, UBTECH, and Fourier Intelligence — benefit from significantly lower manufacturing costs and strong government support for robotics development.
-Unitree's G1 model at approximately $16,000 and the R1 at $5,900 represent price points that Western manufacturers currently cannot match.
+Unitree's G1 model at $13,500 and the R1 at $5,900 represent price points that Western manufacturers currently cannot match.

 This pricing pressure is forcing margin compression across the industry.
-When a full-size, highly mobile humanoid robot (Unitree H1) sells for $90,000, it becomes difficult for Western competitors to justify $250,000+ pricing for comparable capabilities.
-The competitive dynamics mirror what happened in the drone industry, where DJI's manufacturing advantages eventually dominated the global market.
+When a full-size, highly mobile humanoid (Unitree's H2) lists at $29,900, it becomes difficult for Western competitors to justify $250,000+ pricing for comparable physical capability — even where the software stack is more mature.
+Unitree's own flagship H2 Plus, at $100,000, is still the highest published list price from a major manufacturer.

 Economies of Scale: The Path from $150,000 to $20,000